 “Rasbel’s Despair,” the stranger echoed thoughtfully.
 “Perfect.
-I think she was actually some sort of drug addict, if memory serves…Ahhh, no matter.
-Story‘s better without it.
-Keep that one to yourself."
+I think she was some sort of an addict, if memory serves…Ahhh, no matter.
+Story’s better without it.
+Keep that one to yourself.”

 With deliberate care, his long fingers plucked a golden chain from among the charms on one of his wrists.
 It snapped with a shower of sparkles, wriggling like a tiny snake whose mouth had just released its grip on its own tail.
 With a graceful toss, the shimmering strand flew to Derrien’s left wrist where it became a snug circle once again.
 A rush of dreamlike images flashed before the young man’s mind’s eye.

 “A reward to complement your lovely gift of storytelling,” the tall one said, his amber eyes flaring.
 “Have a lovely evening.”

 “Th-Thank you,” Derrien stuttered as Kyrian pulled him by the arm, leading him back toward the path that had brought them to the park’s center.